Last Updated on September 24, 2022

 Are There Benefits of Cumin for Pregnant Women?

-Cumin is not only safe in small amounts, but it also offers some benefits for pregnant women.
+Cumin is not only safe in small amounts, but it also offers some health benefits for pregnant women.
 Cumin has the following nutrients that are beneficial during pregnancy – though bear in mind you’ll only be eating very small amounts:

 - Iron: Iron is essential for pregnant women because it helps form hemoglobin, which transports oxygen in the blood.
 Iron is also important for developing babies (Source: Saudi Medical Journal).
-The recommended daily iron intake for pregnancy is 30 milligrams (mg) per day (source: University of California San Francisco).
+The recommended daily iron intake during pregnancy is 30 milligrams (mg) per day (source: University of California San Francisco).
 One teaspoon (2 g) of cumin has about 1.08 mg of iron (source: USDA).

 - Fiber: Fiber is essential for pregnant women because it helps with constipation.
 Pregnant women’s recommended daily fiber intake is 28 grams (g) per day (source: Nutrients Journal).
 One teaspoon (2.1g) of cumin seeds has about 0.22 g fiber (source: USDA).